eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

 Creating  topics
 ^^^^^^^^^^^^^^^^

-Once you have created a Participant you can use create topic operation for register your Topic within the Participant.
+Once you have created a Participant you can use create Topic Operation for register your Topic within the Participant.

 For example if we use ShapesDemo as our Topic.
 The ShapeType IDL on FastRTPS looks like: